wwongandy/Employee-Manager/README.md

 # Employee Manager
-This is a JavaFX application for managing employees via the usage of a SQL database and the JDBC API.
+This is a Java Swing application for managing employees via the usage of a SQL database and the JDBC API.